 - The nature and importance of the program, activity or service provided by the recipient to people’s lives.
 The Library’s mission is to help members of the community in their efforts to educate themselves and enhance their personal, business, and social well-being through the use of the libraries.
 Some library programs, such as the English Corner Conversation Hour and bilingual story times, are important to the LEP/refugee population as many of them integrate into the United States.

-In addition to those items listed in 2, above, the Library will continue its outreach efforts with the refugee and LEP communities to help those communities better understand the resources available to it through the Library and the City generally.
+The Library will continue its outreach efforts with the refugee and LEP communities to help those communities better understand the resources available to it through the Library and the City generally.
 The Library will continue to meet with refugee leaders on a regular basis in both formal and informal settings.

-The Library will monitor and update this plan on a regular basis, but not less than annually.
+The Library will monitor and update this plan on a regular basis, but not less than triennially.
 At minimum, the Library will examine how many LEP persons were encountered and determine if their needs were met.
 The Library will also continue to review its documents to determine if any of them should be translated into other languages and to determine if more program-specific outreach should be undertaken.
 It will also look at any complaints received and learn how to better serve the LEP population through those complaints.

 Send a Message to Human Resources